setrar/microelectronics/Components/HardwareAccelerators/README.md

-Yes, **hardware accelerators can absolutely be programmed with an FPGA** — in fact, **FPGAs are one of the best platforms for building custom hardware accelerators**.

----
+# Hardware Accelerator

 ### **What Is a Hardware Accelerator?**

 A hardware accelerator is a **dedicated logic block** that performs a specific task **faster and more efficiently** than general-purpose CPUs.

 ---

+**FPGAs are one of the best platforms for building custom hardware accelerators**.

 ### **FPGAs Are Ideal For This Because:**